List of The Larry Sanders Show characters: Larry Sanders

 Larry is neurotic and self-involved.
 He is uncomfortable with displays of emotion and dislikes confrontation, so much so that he often deploys Artie to fight his professional battles for him.
 He is also very insecure about his appearance: he is always concerned about the size of his "ass", which he thinks is too big, and he was unable to disguise his displeasure at Dana Carvey's impression of him in the show's fourth season.
 Larry enjoys watching his own show in bed every night, which is something that frustrates his second wife Jeannie.
 He is addicted to an unspecified type of painkiller (possibly multiple types of painkillers), and was previously addicted to marijuana.
 His personal life is often more dysfunctional than his professional life: he has been married and divorced twice, and he is shown to have trouble developing intimate bonds with other people and is estranged from his family.
 He dates many women, such as Mimi Rogers, Sharon Stone, Ellen DeGeneres, and Dana Delany, but these relationships never last and are often doomed by elements of Larry's celebrity or work life.
 The end of the series provided some hope for Larry; his decision to leave his show seemed to bring him a bit of perspective, and his relationship with Illeana Douglas appeared to be more substantial than his previous attempts at intimacy.

-Though Garry Shandling himself is not particularly sexually attractive in a conventional sense, the character Larry seems to be exceptionally sexually attractive within the show's universe.
-He is at one point named People Magazine's 10th sexist man alive and, as mentioned above, is shown to easily be able to sleep with various celebrities.

 Larry really likes frozen yogurt and often sends his assistant Beverly to get it for him.

 In the episode "The Breakdown (Part One)", it is mentioned that Larry and Hank first met in the spring of 1985.
 Larry does not respect Hank and thinks that Hank is not very bright.
 Larry constantly avoids Hank because he does not like dealing with him.
 However, Hank sometimes acts as a voice of reason for Larry and solves his problems for him, whether intentionally or not.
 Larry infrequently expresses an underlying affection for Hank, despite finding him intolerable (telling his wife-to-be that he "loves him" in the episode "Hank's Wedding"), and on occasion steps beyond his comfort zone for the sake of their friendship, for example cutting short his much needed vacation in order to attend the grand opening of Hank's 'Look Around Cafe' In the episode "The Grand Opening".